Student Complaints

 Harassment, Discrimination and Grievances: The University condemns harassment and discrimination and maintains a “zero-tolerance” for harassment and/or discrimination.
 Students, faculty, and staff have the right to work and learn free of harassment and discrimination.
 The University will take all reasonable efforts to prevent and promptly correct instances of harassment or discrimination.
 Additionally, students, faculty and staff have the right to a structured process for resolving problems, complaints or grievances relating to the execution of institutional policies.
 For more information please see the Policy on Relationships, Sexual Misconduct, Discrimination, and Harassment.

 Procedures: Resolution of formal student complaints, other than the above referenced exclusions shall follow the process set forth below.
-The Office of the Dean of Students serves as the coordinating unit for this function.
+The Office of the Vice President for Student Affairs serves as the coordinating unit for this function.

 Student complaint exists.